Ultimate Guide To WordPress RSS

 Info

-Post Excerpts can also affect how the content in your feed appears …
+Post Excerpts can also affect how your feed content appears …

-(Post excerpts affect how your feed content will appear)
+(Post excerpts can affect how your feed content displays)

 View The Content Of Your RSS Feeds

-Let’s take a look at how this works.
+Let’s show you how this works.

-Search for an RSS feed section.
+Search for an RSS feed button.

 Next, copy the feed URL to your clipboard …

-Copy the feed URL
+Copy your feed URL

-(Copy your feed URL)
+(Copy the feed URL)

-If you want, you can check the feed content by pasting the URL of the feed into an online feed reader …
+If you want, you can check the feed content by pasting the URL of your feed into a feedreader …

-Paste the URL of your feed into a feed reader to view the feed content.
+Paste your feed URL into a feedreader to view the feed content.

-Adding An RSS Feed To Your Sidebar
+Adding RSS Feeds To Your Sidebar

-Let’s add RSS content to the WordPress sidebar area …
+Let’s add RSS content to your sidebar …

-copy the RSS feed from a website containing content that you want to display on your site …
+copy the RSS feed URL from a website containing content that you want to display on your site …

-Copy the URL of your feed
+Copy the URL of your feed to the clipboard

-Next, go to your WordPress Dashboard > Appearance > Widgets and paste the feed into a new RSS widget …
+Next, go to Appearance > Widgets and paste the feed into an RSS widget …

-WordPress RSS Widget
+RSS Widget

-(WP RSS Widget)
+(Widgets Panel – RSS Widget)

 To learn more about using sidebar widgets, go here:

-RSS Feed Content Added To Sidebar Menu
+RSS Feed Added To Sidebar

 Add Your WordPress RSS Feed To Search Consoles